apache/pulsar/site2/docs/io-develop.md

     public void write(Record<String> record) {}
 }
 ```

-If you want to implement a Sink that works with any schema then you go with the special GenericObject interface.
+If you want to implement a sink that works with any schema, you can you go with the special GenericObject interface.

 ```
 public class MySink implements Sink<GenericObject> {
     public void write(Record<GenericObject> record) {
         Schema schema = record.getSchema();
         GenericObject genericObject = record.getValue();
+        if (genericObject != null) {
             SchemaType type = genericObject.getSchemaType();
             Object nativeObject = genericObject.getNativeObject();
+            ...
+        }
         ....
     }
 }